 Intensive IES Abroad theater course: TH352 Soundings from the Fringes: Text and Performance

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Dublin, it will feel like home.

-Apartments - You stay in apartments that are located in central Dublin’s residential areas.
+Apartments - Stay in an apartment located in one of central Dublin’s residential areas.
 Three to five students share an apartment that consists of a kitchen, two or three bedrooms, and a common area.
-The apartments are completely furnished and include wireless internet access.
+The apartments are completely furnished and include wireless Internet access.
 The program fee includes all utilities except for phone service.
 Meal plans are not included.

 Part of making you feel at home in Dublin is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.